Pruuva

 Proctorio watches students take exams.
 Pruuva asks them to explain what they learned.

 Proctorio is one of the most widely used remote proctoring tools in higher education.
 It monitors students through their webcam, tracks eye movements, records their screen, and uses AI to flag behavior it considers suspicious.
-It was built to replicate the surveillance of a physical exam room.
-Pruuva takes the opposite approach: instead of watching students during a test, it verifies whether they actually understand the material by having them explain their own work in a brief adaptive conversation.
+Pruuva takes a different approach: after students submit work, it helps educators collect evidence that they can explain the concepts, reasoning, and choices behind that work.

 Get early access See how Pruuva works